 - Anyone can do it.
-If you’ve got two hands to assemble boxes and two legs to schlep them to the post office, then you can ship and fulfill orders yourself.
-No special skills or experience necessary!
+If you have the ability to assemble boxes and schlep them to the post office, then you can ship and fulfill orders yourself.
+No special skills or experience necessary.

 - You’re in control.
 If you’re fussy when it comes to right angles and wrinkle-free packing tape, this is the approach for you.
-Not only does it allow you to inspect each and every order leaving your store, it gives you complete control over how your products are packaged, branded, and shipped.
+Not only does it allow you to inspect each and every order, it gives you complete control over how your products are packaged, branded, and shipped.

 Cons of DIY shipping and fulfillment

 - It’s tedious.
-No matter how big a thrill you get from packaging and shipping your first few orders, once they start adding up, you’ll find that the novelty quickly wears off.
-There’s only so much folding and stuffing and sticking one person can take.
+After the initial thrill you get from packaging and shipping your first few orders, you’ll find that the novelty quickly wears off as the orders pile up.

 - It takes away from more important stuff.
 As an ecommerce entrepreneur, you need to wear a lot of hats.
-Product design, business development, customer support—these aspects are crucial to your success and can be neglected when you’re spending half your day slapping labels on boxes.
+Product design, business development, customer support—these aspects are crucial to your success and can be neglected when you’re spending the majority of your time packing and shipping orders.

 There will come a time in most successful online stores' lifespans when in-house shipping and fulfillment no longer makes financial and logistical sense.
-As Mobilized points out, “It’s ironic in a way that retail success can actually slow down your business if you aren’t able to cope with the volume.”
-When you reach this tipping point, you have two options: hire up or hire out.
+As order volumes increase beyond your bandwidth, you have two options: hire up or hire out.